terramate-io/terramate-docs/cli/getting-started/index.md

 ```
 :::

-When running `terraform plan` again, we expect no changes to be planned anymore:
+When running the `terraform plan` again, we expect no changes to be planned anymore:

 ::: code-group
 ```sh [Terraform]